-The National Association of Realtors offers several certification programs focused on many real estate specialties, from representing buyers to land consultants, commercial investments, eco-friendly real estate, and more.
+The National Association of Realtors offers several certification programs focused on various real estate specialties, from representing buyers to land consultants, commercial investments, eco-friendly real estate, and more.

 There are other niche designations that could really help and make a difference for certain clients in special or irregular circumstances.
 If you are one of them, finding an agent certified in one of these particular areas could be a huge bonus.

 Interviews also offer the opportunity for the buyer to confront any uncertainties or potential concerns based on their initial research.
-For example, an agent might appear to be the perfect fit… except for a statistic or two that seems off, like buyers spending more money on homes with that agent.
+For example, an agent might appear to be the perfect fit … except for a statistic or two that seem off, like buyers spending more money on homes with that agent.